๐Ÿ’ฐ Trip to Hawaii Cost: 2023 Travel Expense Breakdown

 Do You Need Cash in Hawaii?

-Here are some tips on bringing and using cash in Hawaii:
+Below are tips on bringing and using cash in Hawaii.

 An open-air market with a sign that says "50 cents".

-Like everywhere in the United States, tipping is customary and expected in Hawaii.
-In general, good service should receive a 15+% tip and exceptional service should receive a 20+% tip.
+Like the rest of the United States, a 10% to 20% tip is customary and expected in Hawaii.
+Good service should receive a 15% to 18% tip, and exceptional service should receive a 20% tip.

 Hawaii Trip Planner